KOlofinmoyin/instagram/README.md

 As a Web visitor
 So that I can perform related actions
 I want to view a single post

+As a Web visitor
+So that I can make modifications
+I want to 'edit' a post
 ```

 ### Mockup